knightwj/knightwj.github.io/_posts/2020-03-06-welcome-to-jekyll.markdown

 {% endhighlight %}

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].

+Following is a example of showing table here.

 <center>